kirtiapte/AWS-SAA-C02-Study-Guide/README.md

 ### What is Route Origin Authorization?
 - You can bring part or all of your public IPv4 address range from your on-premises network to your AWS account.
 You continue to own the address range, but AWS advertises it on the Internet.
 After you bring the address range to AWS, it appears in your account as an address pool.
 - You can then create an Elastic IP address from your address pool and use it with your AWS resources, such as EC2 instances, NAT gateways, and Network Load Balancers.
-This is also called "Bring Your Own IP Addresses (BYOIP)".
+This is also called <b>"Bring Your Own IP Addresses (BYOIP)".</b>
 - To ensure that only you can bring your address range to your AWS account, you must authorize Amazon to advertise the address range and provide proof that you own the address range.
-- The benefit of ROA is that you can migrate pre-existing applications to AWS without requiring your partners and customers to change their IP address whitelists.
+- <b>The benefit of ROA is that you can migrate pre-existing applications to AWS without requiring your partners and customers to change their IP address whitelists. </b>

 ### What is Amazon MQ?
 - Amazon MQ is a managed message broker service that makes it easy to set up and operate message brokers in the cloud.
-- The service is used when migrating services and apps into the cloud from your on-prem which is how it differs from Amazon SQS.
+- <b>The service is used when migrating services and apps into the cloud from your on-prem which is how it differs from Amazon SQS.</b>
 - Amazon MQ supports durability-optimized brokers backed by Amazon EFS to support high availability and message durability, and throughput-optimized brokers backed by Amazon EBS to support high-volume applications that require low latency and high throughput.
 - You can easily move from any message broker to Amazon MQ because you don’t have to rewrite any messaging code in your applications.
 - Amazon MQ is suitable for enterprise IT pros, developers, and architects who are managing a message broker themselves–whether on-premises or in the cloud–and want to move to a fully managed cloud service without rewriting the messaging code in their applications.

 ### What is AWS Config?
-- AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
+- <b>AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.</b>
-- With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines.
-This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.
+- With Config, you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines. <b>This enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting.</b>
 - AWS Config allows you to do the following: ·
   - Evaluate your AWS resource configurations for desired settings. ·
   - Get a snapshot of the current configurations of the supported resources that are associated with your AWS account. ·